Grevilleoideae

 The Grevilleoideae are a subfamily of the plant family Proteaceae.
 Mainly restricted to the Southern Hemisphere, it contains around 46 genera and about 950 species.
 Genera include Banksia, Grevillea, and Macadamia.

 Description

 The Grevilleoideae grow as trees, shrubs, or subshrubs.
 They are highly variable, making a simple, diagnostic identification key for the subfamily essentially impossible to provide.
 One common and fairly diagnostic characteristic is the occurrence of flowers in pairs that share a common bract.
 However, a few Grevilleoideae taxa do not have this property, having solitary flowers or inflorescences of unpaired flowers.
 In most taxa, the flowers occur in densely packed heads or spikes, and the fruit is a follicle.

 Distribution and habitat

 Grevilleoideae are mainly a Southern Hemisphere family.
 The main centre of diversity is Australia, with around 700 of 950 species occurring there, and South America also contains taxa.
-However, the Grevilleoideae are barely present in Africa; almost all of the Proteaceae taxa there belong to the subfamily Proteoideae.
-The Brabejum tree of Cape Town is the exception, and the only grevilleoid in Africa.
+However, the Grevilleoideae are barely present in Africa, where almost all of Proteaceae taxa belong to the subfamily Proteoideae.
+The lone exception and only grevilleoid in Africa is the Brabejum tree of Cape Town.